some-mthfka/hu.dwim.sdl/README.md

   them.
 The original definitions should be available with % prefix, though.
 - This fork relies on support prologue code pull request being merged in `cffi`.
 The change is only a few lines of code and shouldn't be a problem.
-- After generation, the generated files are loaded and warnings for `defmethod` redifinitions are emmited (so, it happens when you generate stuff).
-I don't know how to circumvent this, unless you want to check if the method already exists, but that approach wouldn't work if you do multiple generations in a row (not really a user's concern, but yeah).

 ### Alternative projects